Soldeusss/Simulacrum-A-Deep-Learning-N-Body-Simulator/README.md

     └── spaceGraphics.py
 ```
 # Simulacrum: Neural N-Body Simulator
+Simulacrum is a hybrid physics and deep learning system that uses a neural network to approximate the motion of an N-body gravitational system.

+The goal is to compare traditional physics-based simulation with a learned model that predicts how the system evolves over time.

 https://github.com/user-attachments/assets/13265ec8-42cb-48f2-ad03-274a7e7a81b4

-# Deep-Learning Orbital Mechanics
-Simulacrum is a hybrid physics + deep learning system that uses a feed-forward neural network as a surrogate model to approximate chaotic N-body dynamics.

 ## Overview
-Simulacrum is designed to simulate chaotic N-body gravitational interactions.
-The goal is to approximate the computational cost of traditional N-body simulations (O(N²) complexity per timestep) using a Feed-Forward Neural Network surrogate model

-While the underlying physics engine uses 4th-order Runge-Kutta (RK4) integration to generate high-fidelity training data, the trained neural surrogate model predicts planetary state transitions in constant time per system update (O(1) inference for this fixed 10-body architecture).
-In general, neural surrogate models scale with input dimensionality and architectural complexity rather than explicit pairwise interaction count.
+Simulacrum simulates gravitational interactions between multiple bodies using Newtonian physics.

+A physics engine generates training data using a 4th-order Runge-Kutta (RK4) integrator.
+A neural network is then trained to predict how the system evolves from one state to the next.

+This allows the neural network to act as a faster approximation of the simulation once trained.

 <img width="1189" height="698" alt="efficiency" src="https://github.com/user-attachments/assets/82c3e9a0-a7bf-4ebf-b968-1e84329e7bf5" />

 ## Key Features
 * **High-Precision Physics:** Implements RK4 integration for planetary dynamics with state vectors sourced from NASA’s NAIF SPICE kernels via `spiceypy`.
 * **Parallelized Data Pipeline:** Utilizes Python's concurrent.futures to run a Monte Carlo engine across parallel processes, generating a 32MB dataset of 30,000 unique gravitational flyby scenarios across 17,000+ timesteps per trial
-* **Deep Neural Surrogate Model:** A 5-layer feed-forward neural network that maps 17 initial state features to 54 continuous kinematic variables, approximating chaotic perturbations with a global mean relative error of < 1%
+* **Deep Neural Surrogate Model:** A 5-layer feed-forward neural network that maps 17 initial state features to 54 continuous kinematic variables, learning complex orbital interactions from simulated data
 * **Real-Time Visualization:** Interactive PyGame environment for rendering planetary trajectories and AI predictions.

 ## Technical Architecture